Las Vegas Raiders: Pete Carroll and John Spytek era (2025)

 On January 25, 2025, former USC and Seattle Seahawks coach Pete Carroll was hired as the head coach of the Raiders, departing Seattle after 15 years with the Seahawks organization.
-Upon coaching his first game for the Raiders, he will become the oldest head coach (73) in NFL history.
+Upon coaching his first game for the Raiders, he became the oldest head coach (73) in NFL history.
 During the offseason, the Raiders traded for Geno Smith, reuniting Carroll with his former Seahawks quarterback.
+After one season with the Raiders, Carroll was fired on January 5, 2026, after leading the team to a 3–14 record.